 The new results are not the first to show a link between hair dyes and breast cancer.
 In 2017 a Rutgers University study found that using dark brown or black hair dyes was linked to a 51 percent increased risk of breast cancer among African Americans and a 72 percent increased risk that the cancer would be estrogen-receptor positive.
 That study also linked use of chemical hair straighteners to a 74 percent increased risk of breast cancer among Caucasians.
 Previously, the strongest evidence linking hair dye and cancer came from epidemiological studies showing an increased risk of bladder cancer among hairdressers and barbers with high occupational exposure to these products.

 In general, I discourage use of hair dyes containing artificial coloring agents, which to my mind are as suspect in cosmetic products as they are in food.
-More than 5,000 different chemicals – some of them carcinogenic in animals – are used in hair dyes; these can be absorbed through the scalp, with its rich blood supply, and be carried throughout the body.
+More than 5,000 different chemicals – some of them known to be carcinogenic in animals – are used in hair dyes; these are readily absorbed through the scalp with its rich blood supply and carried throughout the body.

 Andrew Weil, M.D.

 Dale Sandler et al, “Hair dye and chemical straightener use and breast cancer risk in a large US population of black and white women,” International Journal of Cancer, December 3, 2019, doi.org/10.1002/ijc.32738

 Adana A.M.
 Llanos et al, “Hair product use and breast cancer risk among African American and White women.”
 Carcinogenesis June 9, 2017, doi.org/10.1093/carcin/bgx060